Techtonica/curriculum/web/js-dom-methods.md

 ### DOM Event Basics

 DOM stands for Document Object Model.
-Events in DOM are actions that take place in the system, the browser activates many events and provides a mechanism with the help of which we can take actions automatically when the event occurs.
-DOM events help in adding event handlers on elements in the HTML document with the help of JavaScript.
-Example: On clicking a button we can change the background color of the webpage.
-Each available event has an event handler/event listener, that is a block of code, that runs when the event fires.
+Each event in DOM has an event handler, aka event listener, where developers can add JavaScript to set up any automatic actions they would like to trigger once the event takes place.
+An example of an event is a button click.
+An event listener could be given a function that changes the background color of the webpage when the button is clicked.

 Some common examples of events are:
 - mouse events (MouseEvent): mousedown, mouseup, click, dblclick, mousemove, mouseover, mousewheel, mouseout, contextmenu
 - window events: scroll, resize, hashchange, load, unload